 We understand.
 You don’t want to waste any time.
 And we already established that neither Siri nor Alexa are any help here.

-Since finding pricing on something like Value-Added Checking seems to be hard-to-find, we’re going to make it easy.
+Since finding pricing on something like Subscription (Value-Added) Checking seems to be hard-to-find, we’re going to make it easy.
 Right here.
 Right now.

 Before reading below (it’s awesome, for sure), you’ll want to take a look at this.
 Quick 1-page PDF: 4 Easy Tips to Increase Checking Revenues!

 More than likely, your institution uses menu pricing on at least one other product line.
 However, if this term is unfamiliar to you, imagine going to a restaurant.